Ralim/IronOS/Documentation/Flashing.md

   - If you have errors, see Troubleshooting [above](https://github.com/Ralim/IronOS/blob/7cb83850a8177eba5e7edbce4717b7aefd5938a0/Documentation/Flashing.md#troubleshooting).

-### Option 2: if you are uncomfortable with the command line, the easiest tool (besides Pine64 Updater) is the chip vendors gui tool/drivers.
+### Option 2: Use the gui tool/drivers from chip vendor

-#### Steps
+### Steps

 ⛔  Do not use the DC power jack while updating firmware or you may destroy your PC. ⛔

+1. If you are uncomfortable with the command line, then this chip vendor supplied gui tool/drivers is an option.
-1. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases).
+2. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases).
-2. 2.
-Download both the `GD32 MCU DFU TOOL` and the `GD32 Dfu Drivers`.
+3. Download both the `GD32 MCU DFU TOOL` and the `GD32 Dfu Drivers`.
    - GD32 DFU Tool [here](http://www.gd32mcu.com/en/download?kw=GD32+MCU+Dfu+Tool&lan=en).
    - If the link breaks, search for "GD32 MCU Dfu Tool" at this [link](http://www.gd32mcu.com/en/download/).
    - GD32 DFU Drivers [here](http://www.gd32mcu.com/en/download?kw=GD32+Dfu+Drivers&lan=en)
    - If the link breaks, search for "GD32 Dfu Drivers" at this [link](http://www.gd32mcu.com/en/download/).
    - Check properties of both downloads, tick Unblock if needed, then Unzip
-3. Install the drivers and the GD32 DFU tool (ignore prompts to update the tool).
+4. Install the drivers and the GD32 DFU tool (ignore prompts to update the tool).
-4. Enter DFU mode: press and hold (-) button at the back of Pinecil (do not release).
+5. Enter DFU mode: press and hold (-) button at the back of Pinecil (do not release).
-5. Connect Pinecil to a PC via USB cable (do not release the (-) yet).
+6. Connect Pinecil to a PC via USB cable (do not release the (-) yet).
-6. Screen will stay **black/off** to indicate the Pinecil is in DFU mode.
+7. Screen will stay **black/off** to indicate the Pinecil is in DFU mode.
 This is normal.
-7. You may hear a beep from Windows as it connects to Pinecil in DFU mode.
+8. You may hear a beep from Windows as it connects to Pinecil in DFU mode.
-8. If you see windows notification that it `does not recognize Usb device`, then you didn't connect, repeat step 3-8.
+9. If you see windows notification that it `does not recognize Usb device`, then you didn't connect, repeat step 3-8.
-9. Open the GD32 DFU Tool (ignore prompts to update tool).
+10. Open the GD32 DFU Tool (ignore prompts to update tool).
-10. At the top of the DFU tool, you should see `GD DFU DEVICE 1` appear if you successfully connected Pinecil.
+11. At the top of the DFU tool, you should see `GD DFU DEVICE 1` appear if you successfully connected Pinecil.
-11. If DFU Device box at top is blank, then Pinecil is not connected in DFU mode, repeat steps 3-11.
+12. If DFU Device box at top is blank, then Pinecil is not connected in DFU mode, repeat steps 3-11.
-12. If it has been more than 10 seconds since you connected the USB cable, Release the (-) button. (don't use Upload from Device section)
+13. If it has been more than 10 seconds since you connected the USB cable, Release the (-) button. (don't use Upload from Device section)
 14. Select `Download to device` > Open > Browse to folder dyou unziped in step 2.
 15. Select the `hex` file for language.
 English is  Pinecil_EN.hex , tick `Verify after download`.
 16. Click `OK` at bottom.
 After a few minutes you will see 0-100%,  Download successfully!
 Click `Leave DFU` at the top.